-It may not take you that long but you never know when an emergency may pop up.
+It may not take you that long, but you never know when an emergency might pop up.
 With Thursday and Friday as your work days, that means you can accept employee requests for vacations, preferred work days, and preferred shifts until that Wednesday.

-Setting up a consistent process for schedule creation—and sticking to it—can help you keep this complicated and daunting task to a minimum of difficulty.
+Setting up a consistent process for schedule creation — and sticking to it — can help you keep the difficulty of this complicated and daunting task to a minimum.